maxnathaniel/maxnatho-io/content/blog/what-is-tc39-and-why-should-you-care/index.md

 ---
 title: What is TC39 and why should you care?
-description: Post about TC39 and why software engineers should be interested in it
+description: I woke up one day and thought it's a brilliant idea to read about TC39.
 date: "2019-08-07T23:46:37.121Z"
 ---

 # Why am I writing about TC39?
-I woke up one day and thought it's a brilliant idea to follow TC39.
+I woke up one day and thought it's a brilliant idea to read about TC39.

 Well, of course not.
 It doesn't work that way, for most of us at least.